 Table \ref{fig:MOTFRONTconfusion} shows the confusion matrices associated with our matching function trained with MOTFront and tested with MOTFront and nuScenes groups.
-The results present a number of similar results in True Positive and MOTFront achieving 99,78\%, this is 0,92 \% better than using nuScenes.
-True Negative values present a rate of 99,78\% in MOTFront and achieve a rate of 98,86\% in nuScenes.
+The results present several similar results in True Positive and MOTFront achieving 99.78\%, this is 0.92 \% better than using nuScenes.
+True Negative values present a rate of 99.78\% in MOTFront and achieve a rate of 98.86\% in nuScenes.